What I wanted

 Where this fits in the system

-Pi-hole sits between pfSense and clients as an observability layer.
-If it goes down, pfSense still routes traffic.
-No single point of failure.
+Pi-hole sits between pfSense and clients as a filtering and observability layer.
+If it goes down, pfSense still routes traffic, so the network degrades more gracefully than a full outage.